myronkharkover/2048/README.txt

-Name: Myron Kharkover
-PennKey: myronk

 /**********************************************************************
- *  Instructions for how to run your program (which class to run,
+ *  Instructions for how to program
- *  any command line arguments)
  **********************************************************************/

 execution: java Game